5t3ph/eleventy-plugin-social-images/README.md

 To use your own stylesheet, create a CSS file anywhere in your project.
 Then, pass the path like `--stylesPath social/style.css`.

 Your stylesheet will then be used _instead of_ the default one.

+**Note on web fonts:** For best results ensuring the web font loads for the screenshot, use the CSS `@import` option within your stylesheet.

 ### Custom template